mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 ```

 ## Plan Errors
 If there are any errors that prevent installation, these errors are dispayed in the errors list.
 The presence of errors indicates that the installation cannot progress.
-See the [Troubleshooting](#troubleshooting) section for information on resolving errors.
+See the Troubleshooting section for information on resolving errors.

 ## Reconciliation Phase
 The first phase of the installation plan is the reconciliation phase.
-This phase ensures that the DC/OS Cassandra service maintains the correct status for the Cassandra nodes that it has deployed.
-Reconciliation is a normal operation of the DC/OS Cassandra Service and occurs each time the service starts.
+This phase ensures that the DC/OS Apache Cassandra service maintains the correct status for the Cassandra nodes that it has deployed.
+Reconciliation is a normal operation of the DC/OS Apache Cassandra Service and occurs each time the service starts.
 See [the Mesos documentation](http://mesos.apache.org/documentation/latest/reconciliation) for more information.

 ## Deploy Phase
 The second phase of the installation is the deploy phase.
 This phase will deploy the requested number of Cassandra nodes.
 Each block in the phase represents an individual Cassandra node.
 In the plan shown above the first node, node-0, has been deployed, the second node, node-1, is in the process of being deployed, and the third node, node-2, is pending deployment based on the completion of node-1.